ryantanzr/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

    1. Double-click the jar file or run `java -jar HustleHub.jar` from the terminal<br>
-      Expected: Shows the GUI with sample job applications.
+      Expected: Shows the GUI with no job applications.
 The window size may not be optimum.

 1. Saving window preferences